Luana Vicente

 Luana Tamara de Oliveira Vicente (born 30 January 1994) is a Brazilian badminton player who won a silver medal at the 2015 Pan American Games.

 Personal life

 Vicente was born on 30 January 1994 in Rio de Janeiro, Brazil.
 Her younger sister Lohaynny Vicente is also an international badminton player.
-When Luana was six, her father, a drug dealer, was killed in a shootout with police.
-Following her father's death her mother moved the family from the west of the city to Chacrinha, a favela in the north of Rio.
+When Luana was six, her father, a drug dealer, was killed in a shootout with the police.
+Following her father's death, her mother moved the family from the west of the city to Chacrinha, a favela in the north of Rio.
 She now lives with her sister in Campinas, São Paulo, in a house funded by the Brazilian Badminton Federation.

 Career

 Both Vicente and her sister began playing badminton through a programme set up by a coach to teach the sport to kids in the community.